 Also, the College for Financial Planning holds CMFC designees to strict standards of professional conduct.
 You can expect them to display integrity and professionalism, provide objective advice, be competent and protect your privacy.

-If your planner holds a CMFC designation but does not abide by these standards, you can report them to the CFFP.
+If your investment advisor holds a CMFC designation but does not abide by these standards, you can report them to the CFFP.
 If the complaints are valid, the advisor faces the Ethical Conduct Committee and could receive disciplinary action.
 The CFFP publishes a list of advisors who have had their designation suspended or revoked online.

 Other Factors to Consider When Choosing a Financial Advisor